Reports: Steelers get lucky, Ben Roethlisberger's ankle injury not serious

 Ron Cook, a columnist for the Pittsburgh Post-Gazette, tweeted on Monday afternoon that Roethlisberger told him via email that his foot is “fine” and that Steelers’ medical staff wanted him to wear the boot as a precaution.

 The quarterback underwent an MRI on Monday, and told Cook that “it showed I aggravated an old foot fracture but nothing severe.
-I should be good to go (against Kansas City).”
+I should be good to go [against Kansas City].”
 He is no longer wearing the walking boot.

 Podcast: The Packers and Steelers look mean as hell